iotaledger/hornet/documentation/docs/post_installation/managing_a_node.md

 ---
 description: Learn about key concepts to consider for Node maintenance.
-These include configuring storage, plugins, spammers, and how to work with snapshots.
+These include configuring storage, plugins and how to work with snapshots.
 image: /img/logo/HornetLogo.png
 keywords:
 - IOTA Node
 - Hornet Node
 - storage
 - configuration
-- spammer
 - snapshots
 - reference
 ---